UPDATE: Including MacOS High Sierra in this post. It came fast on the heels of Sierra.

 Store documents and desktop in iCloud.

 As of this writing, installing Sierra or High Sierra turns on this feature by default.
-The end result is a users’ photos and documents formally stored on their Macs get moved to Apple’s Cloud servers – without the owners’ knowledge or consent.
+The end result is a users’ desktop items and documents formally stored on their Macs get moved to Apple’s Cloud servers – without the owners’ knowledge or consent.
 Many of our clients are shocked to find that this is the default action.

 To prevent documents getting moved by default, users will go to System Preferences and look to see if iCloud drive is turned on.
 If so, click the Options button next to iCloud Drive and uncheck the option to store Desktop and Documents in the cloud.
 If the iCloud Drive option is not checked under the iCloud preferences there is nothing to worry about.